cedric-lopez-dev/websites-factory-lib/README.md

 # Websites Factory

+> **⚠️ IMPORTANT: Experimental Project**
+>
+> This project was an experiment and is **no longer actively maintained**.
+It was developed as a proof of concept to explore the possibilities of modular website generation with Next.js.
+>
+> **Testing Requirements:** This project requires **Next.js 14**.
+It is not compatible with newer versions of Next.js.

 `Websites Factory` is a comprehensive solution for generating websites based on Next.js, allowing users to create and customize sites from modules and templates configured through JSON.

 ## Introduction